Outte/Queue-App/README.md

 This is an app that I created for fun and will be featured on my website: outtethedev.com.

-In order for it to function properly you must use Bootstrap.
+In order for the css to render properly you must use Bootstrap.